Course Content and Outcome Guide for SPA 202

 - Special Fee:

 Course DescriptionContinues to expand structure and vocabulary for the purpose of active communication.
 Includes practice in reading and writing.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: Completion of SPA 201 or instructor permission.
 Audit available.

 Intended Outcomes for the course